dbmi-bgm/cgap-pipeline/README.md

 ```

 ### Version updates

+#### v26
+* bed region of interest added in HaplotypeCaller step for WES metaworkflows
+* DP >= 3 (depth filter for variants) added during VEP step for both WES and WGS metaworkflows
+* repo changes carried out to allow for compatibility with `cgap-pipeline-utils` `deploy_pipeline.py` https://github.com/dbmi-bgm/cgap-pipeline-utils

 #### v25
 * unrelated for novoCaller are now created from UGRP samples run with the alt index